dmaier-couchbase/cb-social/README.md

 There are two kinds of friend relations.
 Confirmed and pending.
 A relation is pending until accepted by the requested user.
 The pending list is a quite short list and so it is relized as a JSON array.
 The confirmed friend list is an append only String list because it may become quite big. '#a' means that an entry was added to the list.  '#d' means that an entry was deleted from the list.
 Multiple lists need to be maintained because a user can have thousands of friends.
 So in order to get all friends of a user the following steps need to be peformed:

+1. Get the number of lists
-1. Perform a multi-get to get all confirmed friend lists
+2. Perform a multi-get to get all confirmed friend lists
-2. For each list parse the list
+3. For each list parse the list
-3. Iterate over the list, if the last id for a user starts with '#a' then this is a friend.
-Otherwise it was a past friend.
+4. Iterate over the list, if the last entry for a user starts with '#a' then this is a friend.
+Otherwise it was a past friend and it needs to be skipped.

 One friend list contains up to 100 entries.